top of page

 90e451cb44f2937559e1a82bf85197cc.png

 Jane is an internationally recognised expert in ADHD, with decades of research, clinical, and teaching experience.
-As Chair of ADHD Jersey, she provides governance leadership and ensures ADHD Jersey's work remains aligned with the latest science.
+As Chair of ADHD Jersey, she provides governance leadership and ensures ADHD Jersey's work remains science-backed.

 Deputy Chair & Trustee